Deadshotx99/Automation-Attendence/README.md

 # 2. $ python automate.py

 # NOTE:- MAKE SURE THAT YOU ARE IN THE VIRTUAL ENVIRONMENT SO THAT THE PACKAGES ARE ACCESSED FOR THE PROGRAM TO RUN
+# NOTE:- YOU CAN ALSO RUN THIS CODE USING AN IDE
 # >>> PROGRAM WILL BE EXECUTED <<<<